blumoonqq/Recipes/README.md

 # Recipes
-This is the recipe project in Odin
+This is the an exploration project named recipe for no reason